 4.2 But we do use tools for Scrum!

 The further we went in the interview, the more we understood that even if the Team Member thinks that there is no need for a tool, they still used one.
-Almost all of them had some kind of computer-related toolat least some kind of issue tracker.
+Almost all of them had some kind of computer-related tool, at least some kind of issue tracker.
 Different reasons lead them to have a tool anyway.
 The most popular reasons to have such an issue tracker or similar tool (as for example a wiki or a shared file system) were the following:

 for reporting